 I would not want you to think I was cherry picking…using the best examples.
 Rob Carrick, writing in the Report on Business in September 2007, listed 20 'Dividend Deluxe' companies and included in his table the yield of these stocks ten years after purchase.
 Half of them had double digit yields (three banks and three from the Power group, for instance).
 Realize that we're talking yield alone.
 I'm not counting the price increase in these calculations.
 With dividend growth investing, after a few years (maybe a decade) of dividend growth, you can beat the market with yield alone.
 Price increases are the bonus.
 But…and it's a big but…do you have the patience to wait years for the dividend to grow?
 Can you control your behaviour and resist buying 'story stocks' which do not pay dividends?
 If you can, you'll be set for your retirement financing.
 And here's the big bonus: it will not matter if the market is down when you leave work.
 It's the income you'll be using.
 Delve into the dividend growth strategy.
 Learn more.
 This one-page PDF dividend growth example might help: YOC_BNS

 Some general ideas on the essence of dividend growth investing: You must believe it produces superior returns.
 You must stay on track.
 You can't waiver.
 Study the evidence it works You must buy only common stocks and only common stocks that pay a dividends.
 And further, only common stocks with a good dividend growth record.
-There are only about 20 such Canadian stocks.
-Load up on them when they are fairly priced…certainly not all at once.
+There are only about 40 such Canadian stocks.
+Buy a couple of them when they are fairly priced…certainly not all at once.
+Start with a telecom with their recurring income, than a good electrical utility.
 Valuation of the stock at the time you buy is most important (value priced).
 How do you know if they are fairly priced?
 I use a couple of value measures: yield, Graham's price and the cyclically adjusted (ten-year) price to earnings ratio.
 It's the growing income you are after (not high yield) so you do not have to eat into capital when you retire.
 Mutual funds do not produce much income: they eat into your capital to pay you.
 It's the long term income your assets produce that is important.
 You do not want a fixed income, do you?
 Motivation: Once you've owned a dividend growth stock for a decade or so, you will most likely be beating the market with you income alone.
 You must be brave to take the first step.
 Once your portfolio is set up, it pretty well runs itself…benign neglect.